little-world/rust-course/src/08-iterator-patterns-combinators.md

 3. **Leverage from_fn for stateful generation**: No need for custom iterator types
 4. **Prefer borrowed iteration**: Use .iter() over .into_iter() when possible
 5. **Iterator::flatten and flat_map**: Flatten nested structures without intermediate Vec

-## Pattern 3: Iterator Adapter Composition
+## Pattern 3: Advanced Iterator Composition

-**Problem**: Complex data transformations expressed as nested loops are hard to read and error-prone.
-Breaking transformations into separate functions with intermediate collections wastes memory.
-State machines for parsing or grouping require manual bookkeeping.
-Expressing operations like "group by key", "interleave two sequences", or "cartesian product" requires custom code that can't leverage standard library optimizations.

-**Solution**: Compose transformations using iterator adapters: `.map()`, `.filter()`, `.flat_map()`, `.scan()`, `.take_while()`, `.skip_while()`, `.zip()`, `.chain()`, `.peekable()`, etc. Build custom adapters for domain-specific operations.
-Use `.scan()` for stateful transformations and `.peekable()` for lookahead.
-Combine adapters to express complex operations declaratively.

-**Why It Matters**: Iterator composition turns imperative procedural code into declarative pipelines that document intent.
-A log analysis pipeline: `logs.filter(errors).filter(recent).group_by(level).count()` reads like a specification.
-Custom adapters (interleave, batch, group_by) compose with standard ones, building a vocabulary for your domain.
-The compiler optimizes these chains: a 5-adapter pipeline often compiles to a single loop.
-This enables writing code that is simultaneously readable, composable, and fast.

-**Use Cases**: Log analysis pipelines, data transformation ETL, parsers with lookahead (peekable), grouping and aggregation, mathematical sequences, interleaving or merging streams, batching for bulk processing, complex filtering logic.

-### Examples
+**Problem**: Standard iterator adapters cover many use cases, but sometimes you need more specialized logic, such as stateful transformations, lookahead, or custom grouping, without resorting to manual loops.

+**Solution**: Use more advanced adapters like `.scan()`, `.peekable()`, and `.flat_map()` to build complex, declarative data processing pipelines. `.scan()` is perfect for stateful transformations like cumulative sums. `.peekable()` allows you to look at the next item without consuming it, which is essential for parsing. `.flat_map()` is great for transforming one item into many.

+**Why It Matters**: These advanced tools allow you to express complex logic while staying within the iterator paradigm.
+This keeps your code declarative, composable, and often more performant than a manual implementation, as the compiler can still optimize the entire iterator chain.

+**Use Cases**:
+-   Log analysis and data transformation pipelines.
+-   Parsers that need lookahead.
+-   Grouping and aggregating data by a key.
+-   Generating cumulative statistics or running totals.
+-   Interleaving or merging multiple data streams.

+### Example 1: `scan` for Stateful Transformations

+`.scan()` is like `fold`, but it yields a value at each step.
+It's perfect for calculating cumulative sums or any other running total.

 ```rust
 use std::collections::HashMap;